MichalLytek/type-graphql/docs/dependency-injection.md

+---
-# Dependency injection - IoC container
+title: Dependency injection
+---

 Dependency injection is a really useful pattern that helps in decoupling parts of the app.

 TypeGraphQL supports this technique by allowing users to provide the IoC container that will be used by the framework.